 The combination of dried figs, apricots, pineapple, cranberries, and Brazil nuts combine forces to make a very colorful Holiday Biscotti.

 Another Italian biscotti recipe that is just meant to be shared with family and friends.

 This Amaretti recipe distinguishes itself from the others as the ingredients include almond flour and whole eggs.
-Once you taste these gluten free Christmas cookies, they will quickly become a family favorite.
+Once you taste these gluten-free cookies, they will quickly become a family favorite.

 I finally got this recipe right… after 4 attempts!
 I did all the recipe testing for you so that you can get the best amaretti any time you make this big batch recipe.